Summary

 This is the default for Planhat OAuth Clients

-"Published Client" - an OAuth Client created for your customers
+"Published Client" - an OAuth Client created for your customers - also known as an "external app"

 "Published" means the OAuth Client can be used (authorized) by users in different Planhat tenants